F1r3Pr1nc3/A-Deadly-Tempest/README.md

 **A Deadly Tempest** is a mod for Stellaris (actual 2.5.1, initiated by [Spartan878](https://steamcommunity.com/profiles/76561198026342102)), focusing on a better and stronger mid-game L-Cluster event.
 It's also open source, so feel free to contribute!
+For more see the [workshop desc](/workspace/Steam_description/README.bbcode).

 ## How to contribute